lankyghana/Cohort-Enrollment-System-CES-/docs/DEPLOYMENT.md

 ### Database Backups

-- Supabase provides automatic daily backups
+- Set up automatic daily backups for your production database.
-- Manual backups can be created via Supabase dashboard
+- Manual backups can be created using `mysqldump` or `pg_dump`.
-- Export schema regularly: `pg_dump` or Supabase CLI
+- Store backups in a secure, off-site location.

 ### Code Backups